jiaolyulu/kineticSculpture/Kineticsyllabus.md

 This is more about a poetic expression of movement.
 We would make things into a kinetic sculpture.
 It is also a class based on fusion 360.
 The final project is to make a small exhibtion on floor and make things move for at least a week.
 Projects to be expected, a flower that would bloosom mechanically.. a rotating light installation.. a planetary gear installation..

+It would be a class more focused on motors, not so much about too complicated mechanism.

+It would be a class where students would be able to combine the final with many other assignments from other classes.

+I am very worried about that students would have a high expectation and go too crazy and ambitious for a simply 2 credit class.
+So again.
+I want to just provide a standard for mechanical components.
+So the main focus is to make things move while tells a poetic story.

 ## Week1:

 DC motor control (linear actuator)